 TrunkSpace: In terms of the work you have done, what is a memory, captured on film or not, that will stay with you for the rest of your life?

 Another one, when I was giving really difficult news to an older friend (recently widowed) about his dog, that it had cancer we couldn’t stop.
+I know of some people who would want to try different dog CBD products to see if this could help to slow down its growth, but unfortunately for this dog, it was just too advanced.
 I was crying, he was crying and when I looked up I could see tears running down the face of our main cameraman Dallas Childers while he filmed, and many of the crew nearby were so choked up.
 I am so lucky to have got into this TV thing with Nat Geo WILD and Lucky Dog Films – our core crew are so professional and kind and such major animal lovers, and many of them have become like family.
 They have watched me at my best and worst, and watched our kids grow up the last six years.
 It’s really been cool sharing so much of our life and favorite places and people with them.
 (And with so many people because of them!)

 OH!
 And meeting Jane Goodall, for the second time (first time I was 11), with my daughter at my side a few months ago.
 It was amazing.
 Jane is a pioneer in so many ways, an absolute tireless conservationist, and like, exudes this aura of calm-inspiration.

 TrunkSpace: You don’t have to tell us that saving animals, particularly in the wilderness as you do, is compelling television, but does it surprise you that people tune in to watch you do what you love?
 Do you still experience those “pinch me” moments?